-In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections, carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.
+In order to be eligible to utilize Federal funding for Non-CMV traffic enforcement, States must maintain an average number of safety activities which include the number of roadside inspections (including border inspections, if applicable), carrier investigations, and new entrant safety audits conducted in the State for Fiscal Years 2014 and 2015.

-The table below displays the information you input into this plan from the roadside inspections, investigations, and new entrant safety audit sections.
+The table below displays the information you input into this plan from the roadside inspections (including border inspections, if applicable), investigations, and new entrant safety audit sections.
 Your planned activities must at least equal the average of your 2014/2015 activities.

-FY 2022 Planned Safety Activities
+FY 2023 Planned Safety Activities

-Inspections Investigations New Entrant Safety Audits Sum of FY 2022 Activities Average 2014/15 Activities
+Inspections Investigations New Entrant Safety Audits Sum of FY 2023 Activities Average 2014/15 Activities

 13967 144 54 14165 16585

-The sum of your planned FY 2022 safety activities must equal or exceed the average number of 2014/2015 activities.
-To be reimbursed for non-CMV traffic enforcement activities, update the number of FY 2022 roadside inspections, investigations, and/or new entrant safety audits to reflect the allowable amount.
+The sum of your planned FY 2023 safety activities must equal or exceed the average number of 2014/2015 activities.
+To be reimbursed for non-CMV traffic enforcement activities, update the number of FY 2023 roadside inspections, investigations, and/or New entrant safety audits to reflect the allowable amount.